Quick Page Links

 How is this possible?

-Marshmallow root works by increasing estrogen within the body, and tissue fat or the breast tissue, which in turn causes an increase in breastmilk supply.
+Marshmallow root works by increasing estrogen within the body, and breast tissue, which in turn causes an increase in breastmilk supply.

 Suggested Dosage of Marshmallow Root